Shane-Reall/Learning-Java-Programs/README.md

 # Small-Java-Programs
-A Repository that holds extra java programs that are two small to be their own repository.
+A Repository that holds extra java programs that are too small to be their own repository.